 The public universities across the country supported various stages of the implementation of 2021 PHC by permitting some of their academic staff to be engaged in the Census operations.
-The institutions also provided lecture rooms and accommodation spaces at subsidised rates for the training of census personnel.
+The institutions also provided lecture rooms and accommodation spaces for the training of census personnel at subsidized rates.